-"If we can determine how long people will spend at an exhibit, "We found that a particular machine-learning method called or when an exhibit begins to lose their attention, we can use 'random forests' worked guite well, even using only posture and that information to develop and implement adaptive exhibits that facial expression data," Emerson said.
-The paper was co-authored by Nathan Henderson, a Ph.D. respond to user behavior in order to keep visitors engaged," said Andrew Emerson, first author of the study and a Ph.D. student at student at NC State; Wookhee Min and Seung Lee, research NC State. scientists in CEI; James Minogue, an associate professor of to predict user interaction times, the researchers collected data - facial expressions, posture, where they looked on the exhibit's screen and which parts of the screen they touched - from 85 museum visitors as they engaged with an interactive exhibit on environmental science.
+"If we can determine how long people will spend at an exhibit, or when an exhibit begins to lose their attention, we can use that information to develop and implement adaptive exhibits that respond to user behavior in order to keep visitors engaged," said Andrew Emerson, first author of the study and a Ph.D. student at NC State.

-"We could also feed relevant data to museum staff on what is teacher education and learning sciences at NC State: and James Lester, Distinguished University Professor of Computer Science working and what people aren't responding to," Rowe said.
-To determine how machine-learning programs might be able and the director of CEI.
+"We could also feed relevant data to museum staff on what is working and what people aren't responding to," Rowe said.